 What cracked me up is that the paper mache deer had been decorated at one time around it's neck - evidenced by some leftover glue and stray green garland pieces - and still carried a hand-penciled price tag of ...drum roll...$15.
 Um, do you think someone thrifted it when no one bought it for that price, or after having paid that?

-These little guys are popping up everywhere in holiday vignettes and they are usually white, so I broke out my trusty Rustoleum "heirloom white" spray paint on a day that was above 50 degrees and quickly sprayed about three light coats.
+These little deer are popping up everywhere in holiday vignettes and they are usually white, so I broke out my trusty Rustoleum "heirloom white" spray paint on a day that was above 50 degrees and quickly sprayed about three light coats.

 And for .99 if I grow tired of him, well he might find his way back to the thrift store.
 Or I may paint him purple - you never know what will be in style in the future, do you?

 This is the first year I've used rosemary along with the traditional cypress, fir, and pine boughs.
-I saw Tricia use it in some of her decorations at Simplicity in The South and a light bulb went off - I have two good sized bushes in my herb garden.
+I saw other bloggers use it and a light bulb went off - I have two good sized bushes in my herb garden.
 And they actually needed to be pruned.
 The smell is nice, too.